 We suggest U.S. firms provide full support (i.e., product literature, technical information, budget and advertising, and promotional materials) to their Turkey-based manufacturer’s representative or agent.
 Potential government buyers and private-sector importers should receive catalogs and other literature clearly indicating the name and address of the local representatives/distributors.

-The importance of personal contact in Turkey cannot be overstated.
-Regular visits to government and private sector customers demonstrate a dedication to the market, and U.S. companies are encouraged to support their in-country representatives by joining these meetings whenever possible.
-Each sector has its peculiarities and challenges, which means it is important for U.S. companies to develop customized marketing strategies that are responsive to their sector.
-Some government customers require extensive briefings, demonstrations, and trial units, while private sector customers are typically driven primarily by cost and efficiency.
-Some government and military agencies have set guidelines for formal presentations, which require a specific lead time to complete the required procedures.
-For example, the Ministry of Defense requires companies to apply through its Technical Services Department for official briefings to relevant departments.
+Establishing personal contacts in Turkey is critical.
+Regular visits to government and private sector customers demonstrate a dedication to the market, and we encourage U.S. companies to support their in-country representatives by joining these meetings whenever possible.
+Each sector has its peculiarities and challenges, which means U.S. companies must develop customized marketing strategies that are responsive to their sector.
+Some government customers require extensive briefings, demonstrations, and trial units, while private sector customers are typically driven by cost and efficiency.

 Another common and effective practice is to invite the representative/agent to the United States every year for an annual sales strategy meeting.

-In larger Turkish cities, international trade promotion events, such as fairs, exhibitions, and seminars, are common methods of sales promotion.
-These fairs also provide opportunities for U.S. companies to assess and meet existing competition.
-Event catalogs serve as ‘trade lists’ on specific product categories.
+Common methods of sales promotion in larger Turkish cities include international trade promotion events, such as fairs, exhibitions, and seminars.
+These fairs provide opportunities for U.S. companies to assess and meet existing competition.
 Currently, there are about 70 international fair and exhibit organizers in Turkey.
 CS Turkey promotes attendance by prospective Turkish buyers at major trade shows in the United States and Europe.
 Sector specialists take Turkish business delegations to trade shows in the United States under the Trade Event Partnership Program and counsel U.S. delegations that attend European, and Middle Eastern trade shows.
 Likewise, the FAS organizes trade teams to U.S. agriculture and food shows.
-CS Turkey will continue to coordinate with other U.S. Commercial Service offices and event organizers to facilitate the visits of buyers to these events.
+CS Turkey will continue to coordinate with other U.S. Commercial Service offices and event organizers to facilitate buyer visits to these events.
 The events promoted by CS Turkey are listed on CS Turkey’s website.

 While the world is recovering from the COVID-19 pandemic, CS Turkey recommends that U.S. companies maintain regular contact with their Turkish representatives and clients through virtual platforms as part of an active relationship marketing strategy.